Two women locked in GOP runoff, seeking to face Kendra Horn

 Two women locked in GOP runoff, seeking to face Kendra HornNew

 OKLAHOMA CITY (AP) — Two Oklahoma City women are facing off in a testy GOP primary runoff for the opportunity to unseat the lone Democrat in the state’s congressional delegation.
 Businesswoman Terry Neese and state Sen. Stephanie Bice are locked in a bitter contest for the nomination after neither secured more than 50% of the vote in a June primary.
 Neese led the field with 36% of the vote to Bice’s 25%.
-The two women are vying to replace first-term Rep. Kendra Horn , who pulled one of the biggest congressional upsets in the country in 2018 when she toppled a Republican incumbent.
-Polls are open Tuesday from 7 a.m. to 7 p.m.
+The two women are vying to replace first-term Rep. Kendra Horn, who pulled off one of the biggest congressional upsets in the country in 2018 when she toppled a Republican incumbent.
+Polls are open Tuesday until 7 p.m.